 Managed IT services are another popular way to hire developers.
 With managed IT services, all IT tasks and processes are outsourced to another company.

-Some may feel nervous about handing over part of their company’s function to a third-party.
+Some may feel nervous about handing over part of their company’s function to a third party.
 The parent company will have less control over the project, but this isn’t always bad.

-Utilizing managed IT services is a way for the parent company to make the best use of their time.
+Utilizing managed IT services is a way for the parent company to make the best use of its time.
 With the managed IT company overseeing the project, the parent company can take a step back and focus on growing its business.

-Managed IT services are particularly useful for companies lacking in technical expertise.
+Managed IT services are particularly useful for companies lacking technical expertise.
 For example, your company may need a complete redesign of your website, but you do not have a designated IT design team.
 Even if dozens of hours are spent creating and training a team to get the job done, the team will only be needed temporarily.

 On the other hand, managed IT services handle any recruitment processes, freeing the parent company from tedious hiring, terminating, and re-hiring cycles.